What is an upper GI series?

 - A technologist will take a preliminary x-ray of your child's abdomen.

-- Your child will be given the barium to drink through a straw while lying down under the x-ray camera.
+- Your child will be given the barium to drink through a straw while laying down under the x-ray camera.
 If your child is unable to drink the barium, the radiologist may place a thin tube through your child's nose to get the barium into the esophagus.

 - The radiologist will take x-rays while your child drinks the barium and may roll your child back and forth on the table or push on your child's stomach to move the barium around.